Key concept about citation

 Other ways to get help with citation and bibliography

 The Christopher Center has manuals and handbooks available.
-A writing consultant will be your partner in working out citation questions.
-A face-t0-face appointment is best.
+A Writing Consultant will be your partner in working out citation questions.
+A face-to-face appointment is best.
 However, you can email us for a specific problem; we’ll try to find a solution.
-We have the complete APA manual on hand, and we can find the other complete manuals in the library collection.
+We have many manuals of style in the Writing Center that you are welcome to use.